carlnordenfelt/aws-api-gateway-for-cloudformation/README.md

 ###Setup IAM permissions
 To be able to install the Custom Resource library you require a set of permissions.
 Configure your IAM user with the following policy and make sure that you have configured your aws-cli with access and secret key.

+**Note:** This Role contains delete permissions.
+If you do not want to give these permissions you can omit the last 6 permissions in the policy.
+If you do so, uninstallation cannot be done via the provided scripts.

     {
         "Version": "2012-10-17",